 A Foundation and a Future for the Walters Art Museum

-Currently, the Trustees of the Walters Art Museum have identified three key areas to build the Walters Endowment.
+The Trustees of the Walters Art Museum have identified three key areas to build the Walters Endowment.
 Those three areas are: access, keeping the Walters free and open to the public permanently; educational programming, for families, schools, and adults; and exhibitions.